RoepLuke/check_json/README.md

 This particular fork allows to check for dates in the JSON.
 The date is compared against the current time and the difference in seconds is used as attribute.
 Also perfvars and outputvars is fixed for more easy access, just as it was implemented for attributes.

 **This fork will also (when implemented) allow you to specify an array of valid values (int or String) for the critical / warning / normal values.
 This will change the interpretation of --critical and --warning to arrays of valid values (values delimited by ';').
 Single values can still be given as before and are interpreted as before.
-A new parameter will be added (--normal) which will work the same as --warning or --critical.**
+A new parameter will be added (--normal) which will work the same as --warning or --critical but won't be used for tresholds.**

 ## Usage:
 ```